sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

   --headless                                    Run the browser in headless mode.
 Works for Firefox and Chrome.  [boolean] [default: false]
   --extension                                   Path to a WebExtension to be installed in the browser.
 Note that --extension can be passed multiple times.
   --spa                                         Convenient parameter to use if you test a SPA application: will automatically waity for X seconds after last network activity and use hash in file names.
 Read more: https://www.sitespeed.io/documentation/sitespeed.io/spa/  [boolean] [default: false]
+  --browserRestartTries                         If the browser fails to start, you can retry to start it this amount of times.  [number] [default: 3]
   -h, --help                                    Show help  [boolean] -V, --version                                 Show version number  [boolean]